Wallpaper (Everybody Loves Raymond): Plot

-Ray and Debra reminisce about their trip to Italy from the previous two episodes.
-As they go upstairs, Frank and Marie crash their car into the house.
+Ray and Debra reminisce about their trip to Italy, then decide to go upstairs.
+Right then, Frank and Marie crash their car into the house.
+Marie, who drove the car, explains that she constantly put her foot on the brakes, but as a result of Frank's failure to get it repaired, they did not work.
 Debra is upset about her house having been ruined, and she insists that Frank pays for the damage.
 However, Ray is unsupportive.

 Later, the house is repaired, and Ray and Debra kiss in celebration.
-However, Ray soon notices that the new wallpaper doesn't exactly match the old wallpaper.
-When Frank and Marie return to check out the new wallpaper, Debra, at Ray's instruction, tells Frank that he will have to pay more to correct the wallpaper.
+However, Ray soon notices that the new wallpaper doesn't exactly match the old paper.
+When Frank and Marie return to check out the new wallpaper, Debra, at Ray's instruction, tells Frank that he will have to pay more to correct the paper.
 When Frank refuses, Ray releases all his built-up frustrations toward his parents and orders them out.
 However, Debra stops them from leaving and asks Ray to tell his parents in a nice manner why he's really upset.

 Ray calmly tells his parents he is upset with them constantly barging in and overstaying their welcome, then wrecking his house, and that the wallpaper was the last straw.
 Frank and Marie then tell Ray that he should not yell.
 Debra agrees, though she tells Frank and Marie they need to be more considerate of their son, which they agree to do.